presscustomizr/customizr/readme.md

 * improved : (php, class-content-headings.php) headings of the page for post is now displayed by default (if not front page).
 Action hook (filter) : tc_page_for_post_header_content
 * improved : (php, class-content-sidebar.php) before and after sidebars hooks have been moved out of the active_sidebar condition in order to be used even with widget free sidebars

-= 3.1.17 July 6rd 2014 =
+= 3.1.17 July 6th 2014 =
 * fixed : back to previous screenshot

 = 3.1.16 July 3rd 2014 =
 * improved : (php, css, js) better file structure.
-Every front end has been move iin /inc folder
-* improved : (php) init class and functions have been moved in /inc/init.php
+Init and front end files have been moved in /inc folder
 * improved : new theme screenshot
 * fixed : (php, class-content-slider.php#102) missing icon parameter has been added to wp_get_attachment_image()

 = 3.1.15 May 31st 2014 =
 * fixed : (css : editor-style.css) background default color flagged as !important